dmort27/subwordmodeling/index.md

 - Express a sophisticated understanding of the fundamentals of morphology, phonetics, writing systems, and phonology
 - Understand current papers in computational phonology, morphology, and orthography
 - Implement current subword models of language and carry out publication-quality experiments in this area
-- Write publication-quality papers reporting computational research in phonology, morphology, and orthography
+- Write publication-quality papers reporting computational research in computational linguistics

 ### Course Principles and Classroom guidelines

 This course will be based around discussion of readings, guided by handouts.
 There will be no slides and no recordings of lectures.
 There are three groundrules:
 - All class members are expected to have read the readings prior to the beginning of the lecture.
+In some cases, readings will be divided among class members.
+This will be made clear during previous class meetings.
 - All class members have a way of taking notes on handouts (e.g., a tablet + stylus or a printed copy and a pencil/pen).
 Handouts will be provided at least 24 hours in advance of class.
 If there is enough demand, the instructor can print copies of the handout for student use.
 - All class members will treat other members of the class with dignity and respect.